 10. Your favorite beverage.

-10 Easy steps to baking potatoes on the grill
+10 Easy steps to cook baked potatoes on the grill

 Step #1: Drizzle or brush olive oil over the washed and dried potatoes.

 Step #2: Season only the top of each potato with salt, pepper and garlic powder.

 Step #3: Place the charcoal on one side of the grill only, fire briquettes and preheat the grill to 300-degrees.
 If you’re new, here, check out the best charcoal grilling practices.

 Step #4: Place the potatoes adjacent to the coals seasoned sides down and close the lid.